Sorry, you need to enable JavaScript to visit this website.

 'Established by the Hungarian Parliament to support the creation, preservation and spread of national and universal values, this separate state fund is now running on 90 per cent of the gambling tax of Lottery 5 as its main revenue.
 It calls for bids to offer and award most of its disposable money to those who implement the winning programs through a system of social divisions. […] The main objectives of the National Cultural Fund of Hungary include stabilising funds and involving new incomes to increase its available tender budget.
 To this end, the Fund has signed several cooperation agreements with government agencies and NGOs in the past years, and its professional divisions have announced comprehensive support programs to reinforce the State’s engagement in the field of culture.'
 (Nemzeti Kulturális Alap)

-Since 2017 the Fund's financial issues are handled by the National Cultural Grant Management Office (Nemzeti Kulturális Támogatáskezelő).
-Decisions are made by the divisions of the Fund, but the administration and monitoring are the responsibility of the Office.
+Since 2017, the Fund's financial issues have been handled by the National Cultural Grant Management Office (Nemzeti Kulturális Támogatáskezelő).
+The divisions of the Fund make decisions, but the administration and monitoring are the responsibility of the Office.
 The director of the Office also serves as a vice-chair of the Fund.

 Hungarian Academy of Arts

 Since 2011, besides the Fund, a newly emerged organisation has become of central importance.
-The Hungarian Academy of Arts [Magyar Művészeti Akadémia (referred hereinafter to as MMA)], which existed as an NGO since 1992, but got recognised by the Fundamental Law of Hungary and upgraded to a public foundation in 2011.
+The Hungarian Academy of Arts (Magyar Művészeti Akadémia, MMA), which existed as an NGO since 1992, but got recognised by the Fundamental Law of Hungary and upgraded to a public foundation in 2011.
 Since then, it has played a central role in cultural policy decision-making and funding.

 'The main task of MMA is to facilitate the prevalence and protection of the values of Hungarian and universal culture, the respect of the traditions of Hungarian arts and the birth of new and significant artistic works.'